OussMeb/BreathCT/README.md

 - candidate scales;
 - stage schedules.

-## 12.4 Additive displacement updates
+## 13.4 Additive displacement updates

 C7A onward largely uses additive residual updates.
 Exact pull composition should be restored before large residuals or training-time teacher generation.

-## 12.5 Canonical-output labeling
+## 13.5 Canonical-output labeling

 The recent `dvfs_canonical_ras/` outputs have not undergone the same independent canonical-frame audit as the original baseline and early branches.

 Use final `dvfs/` plus `evaluate_validation.py` as the authoritative result.

-## 12.6 Proxy metrics are not ground truth
+## 13.6 Proxy metrics are not ground truth

 C8B pseudo Dice increased by approximately `0.000782`, while GT Dice increased by approximately `0.000637`.
 The correlation is positive but imperfect.

 A candidate that improves pseudo labels can still worsen true anatomy.

+C10 strengthens this warning: the forced-pseudo validation branch achieved better pseudo Dice and NCC than the GT branch while producing lower true GT lobe Dice.

-## 12.7 No true train-set Dice
+## 13.7 No true train-set Dice

 The 200 training pairs do not include lobe ground truth.
 Evaluation there must rely on: